jonclayden/RNifti/README.md

 ##  26.8987791 10.4609615 13.3785205  180.474982   100
 ```

-With a median runtime of less than 2 ms, `RNifti` is typically at least ten times as fast as the alternatives to read this image into R. The exception is `ANTsRCore`, which uses a similar low-level pointer-based arrangement as `RNifti`, and is therefore comparable in speed.
+With a median runtime of less than 2 ms, `RNifti` is typically around ten times as fast as the alternatives to read this image into R. The exception is `ANTsRCore`, which uses a similar low-level pointer-based arrangement as `RNifti`, and is therefore comparable in speed.
 However, `ANTsR` has substantial dependencies, which may affect its suitability in some applications.

 Moreover, when reading the file into an "internal" image, which does not copy the pixel values into R data structures until they are required, the median runtime drops by a further 80%, to just 300 µs.
-This saves time and memory, while allowing data access through standard R indexing operations.
+This saves time and memory, while still allowing data access through standard R indexing operations.

 ## Implementation details